Buyer’s Guide to Force Plates

 ForceDecks Max

 For the purposes of this guide, we won’t dive into detail on ensuring the accuracy and reliability of your force plates, as – for most users – it is not something that requires deep consideration.
-While accuracy and reliability are critically important, most commercially available force plates can be trusted to be more than accurate enough for most users, and there are some simple proof points that can help you quickly build confidence.
+While accuracy and reliability are critically important, most commercially available force plates can be trusted to be more than accurate enough for most users, and there are valuable proof points that can help you quickly build confidence.

 To help you further understand which style of force plates is right for you (whether that is ForceDecks or another model of force plates), we have collated some important considerations.